tencentyun/intlcloud-documents/product/网络/专线接入/购买指南/计费概述_intl.md

 ## Billing
-**Tencent Cloud Direct Connect access is billed on the basis of connection and dedicated tunnel.**
+**Tencent Cloud Direct Connect access charges consist of dedicated connection and dedicated tunnel.**
-### Connection
+### Dedicated Connection
-A connection is the connection from your local IDC to the Tencent Cloud Direct Connect access point.
+A dedicated connection is the connection from your local IDC to the Tencent Cloud Direct Connect access point.
 Your overall costs include Tencent Cloud charges and non-Tencent Cloud charges.
 - **Tencent Cloud charges**
 - The charges for application for a dedicated access port include initial installation fee and monthly resource occupation fee for dedicated access port.
 - For access via a shared access port by partners, you only need to pay for the outbound traffic.
+You don't have to worry about initial installation charge and resource occupation fee for dedicated access Port.
 - **Non-Tencent Cloud charges**
 - Leased-line fee: You should pay your ISP for the leased line from your local IDC to the Tencent Cloud Direct Connect access point.
 You can also purchase Direct Connect service from a partner in the [Tencent Cloud Marketplace](https://market.cloud.tencent.com/categories/1042) (only for Tencent Cloud China now).
 - In-house wiring (IHW) rental fee: Direct Connect access points in non-Tencent properties are generally deployed in neutral IDCs, and fiber-to-the-building (FTTB) and IHW rental fees may incur.
 For more information, consult your property operator or wiring provider.